dataloop/dataloop-support/docs/agent/installation_raspberry_pi.md

 sudo apt-get update && sudo apt-get install dataloop-agent
 ```

+**Note:** If you get the error 'E: The method driver /usr/lib/apt/methods/https could not be found' then you can easily install it using the command 'sudo apt-get install apt-transport-https'.

 * Update the /etc/dataloop/agent.yaml file with your API key

 * Start the agent